 Before the interview

-- Ask your child what they would like to achieve in the meeting and if there are any questions they would like answered.
+Ask your child what they would like to achieve in the meeting and if there are any questions they would like answered.
 You might be surprised by what they say.

-Who should attend the interviews?
+Who should attend the meetings?

-- It is always best to have both parents at the interview if that is possible.
+3. It is always best to have both parents at the meeting if that is possible.
 Often only one parent attends, usually mum.
 I understand that logistically looking after siblings and work can be problematic.
 However, research shows that those students who believe that both parents are strongly involved in their education are more successful.

 Remember, big issues require bigger meetings.
 The teacher is probably running to a strict schedule and running over time will affect many other people.
 If this is the case, ask for a meeting at a mutually convenient time where you can properly discuss ideas in more depth.